This post originally appeared on VICE UK.

-Now, UK Foreign Office (FCO) emails obtained by Tsege's partner Yemi Hailemariam and shared exclusively with VICE, reveal that while an FCO analysis of Tsege's appearances on Ethiopian television concludes that he has been "broken" by his recent experiences – which are thought to include torture – a phone call shortly afterward between Britain's then minister for Africa, Mark Simmonds, and the Ethiopian minster of foreign affairs, Tedros Adhanom, concluded with Simmonds inviting Ethiopia's intelligence chief to London to discuss increased co-operation on anti-terrorism initiatives between the two countries.
+Now, UK Foreign Office (FCO) emails obtained by Tsege's partner Yemi Hailemariam and shared exclusively with VICE, reveal that while an FCO analysis of Tsege's appearances on Ethiopian television concludes that he has been "broken" by his recent experiences—which are thought to include torture—a phone call shortly afterward between Britain's then minister for Africa, Mark Simmonds, and the Ethiopian minster of foreign affairs, Tedros Adhanom, concluded with Simmonds inviting Ethiopia's intelligence chief to London to discuss increased cooperation on anti-terrorism initiatives between the two countries.

 Prior to this, Simmonds had merely raised "concerns about lack of consular access" and had mentioned increased parliamentary attention to the case.
 At a recent African Union summit in Ethiopia, British officials failed to bring up Tsege's case with their Ethiopian counterparts even though, Yemi tells me, they'd promised her they would.

-Reprieve has been allowed no contact whatsoever with their client.
-Tsege has spoken to Yemi and their three children, only once, and has met with the UK's ambassador to Ethiopia twice in the eight months he's been detained.
+Reprieve attorneys have been allowed no contact whatsoever with their client.
+Tsege has spoken to Yemi and their three children only once, and has met with the UK's ambassador to Ethiopia twice in the eight months he's been detained.
 On both occasions, he had a hood put over his head and was driven to a secret location away from the secret location of his prison.
 Reprieve and Tsege's family accuse the British government of being afraid to upset Ethiopia, which is a key regional ally in the war on terror and a recipient of hundreds of millions of pounds of British aid every year.

 When I spoke to Yemi this week, she told me that "nothing has changed" since her partner was abducted by Ethiopia, and that she believes the FCO is practicing a form of "malaise diplomacy" that sees ministers treat Tsege's case as some sort of dutiful "obligation" they must briefly mention before getting on to more important matters.
-"They aren't fighting Andy's corner", she says.
+"They aren't fighting Andy's corner," she says.
 "There's no clarity in the message.
-Andy is being kept in solitary confinement, exposed to artificial light 24/7 and prevented from having any private access to lawyers or the British consulate...
-The Ethiopians have classified him as a terrorist, which is what they classify anyone who disagrees with them.
-But regardless of what they think, there are legal ways of going about doing what they are doing".
+Andy is being kept in solitary confinement, exposed to artificial light 24/7 and prevented from having any private access to lawyers or the British consulate… The Ethiopians have classified him as a terrorist, which is what they classify anyone who disagrees with them.
+But regardless of what they think, there are legal ways of going about doing what they are doing."

 The government, she believes, would be doing a lot more to help Tsege if he was a white, British-born citizen.
 Yemi says that after he was abducted, it took the British government two weeks to determine whether her partner was a British citizen or not.
-"They don't think we're English", she told me.
+"They don't think we're English," she told me.

 Responding to the record of Mark Simmonds' phone call and its analyst's email, an FCO spokesperson defended what they had been doing for Andy.
-The "documents quoted cover only a small amount of the considerable effort the UK has put into this case", he said, adding that, "the foreign secretary raised Mr Tsege's case with the Ethiopian Foreign Minister shortly after his detention in June and again in August, September, November and December".
+The "documents quoted cover only a small amount of the considerable effort the UK has put into this case," he said, adding that, "the foreign secretary raised Mr. Tsege's case with the Ethiopian Foreign Minister shortly after his detention in June and again in August, September, November, and December."

 It seems that, without any force or threat behind them, these efforts are easily ignored.
 With the British unwilling to rock the boat, the dialogue between the two countries remains focused on aid and intelligence co-operation.
 Meanwhile, Andy Tsege's lawyers and family wonder if they will ever see him again.
 On the phone, Yemi sounds exhausted.
-"What is becoming harder is for me to remain hopeful", she says.
+"What is becoming harder is for me to remain hopeful," she says.